apache/hudi/website/docs/faq.md

 ## General

 ### When is Hudi useful for me or my organization?
-XXXXX

 If you are looking to quickly ingest data onto HDFS or cloud storage, Hudi can provide you tools to [help](https://hudi.apache.org/docs/writing_data/).
 Also, if you have ETL/hive/spark jobs which are slow/taking up a lot of resources, Hudi can potentially help by providing an incremental approach to reading and writing data.